gnugat/ssc-btlr/dev-log/01-pirating-phpspec.md

 This helps you shift your thinking away from "testing" and towards "specifying".

-The other side is storyBDD, which really is just User Stories with a couple of rules, mainly about vocabulary, to capture the scope of a feature alongside its acceptance criteria:
+The other side is storyBDD,
+which suggest you follow some naming convention for your User Stories:

 - `Feature:`
 - `  As a <actor>`